DylanBarratt/LexiTrainLang/readme.md

 ## Running the Documentation
 A compiled version is [here](./DOCS/site/). mkdocs needs to be installed for a fresh compile [mkdocs](https://www.mkdocs.org/user-guide/installation/) & [mcdocs material](https://squidfunk.github.io/mkdocs-material/getting-started/).

-The host_site.sh script can be run to serve the documentation on an ubuntu apache server (works on my Ubuntu 24.04 LTS pc).
+The host_site.sh script can be run to serve the documentation on an ubuntu apache server (requires [apache 2](https://ubuntu.com/server/docs/how-to-install-apache2)).